 Remember, even though accident photos are important, your health and safety come first!
 Only take accident pictures if it is safe to do so, and prioritize getting medical attention first if you are injured.

-If you are injured, shaken up from the crash, or otherwise unable to walk around and snap pictures, delegate photography responsibilities to a passenger, loved one, or helpful witness.
+If you are injured, shaken up from the crash, or otherwise unable to walk around and snap pictures of car crash, delegate photography responsibilities to a passenger, loved one, or helpful witness.

 2. Get accident scene photos from different angles.